Nick Cannon’s NEW Baby Mama Abby De La Rosa Reveals The Gender Of Her “Ncredible” Twin Embryos

 In the clip from the reveal, you can see an extra set of hands on the mother-to-be’s pregnant belly and we’re assuming those brown fingers belong to Mr. Cannon himself.
 Take a look.

-In a second post, sharing a similar video from her gender reveal Abby goes the extra mile to mention her unborn with Nick boys already light up her life “Ncredibly.”
+In a second post, sharing a similar video from her gender reveal Abby goes the extra mile to mention that her unborn boys already light up her life “Ncredibly.”
 Seems like a smooth way to mention her baby daddy without announcing him, right?
 So why not just outright mention him?
 Hmmm.

 God knew what this strong & tough heart of mine needed.
 Our suns, you already light up my life Ncredibly!
 I wanna scream it to the world – I’M A BOY MOM!!!